Integrated User Interface Feature

 CWP integration is available for csf.
 Since CWP already has some custom modifications, these have been taken into account.
 To access the now inbuilt UI in CWP, there is a new menu option in CWP > ConfigServer Scripts > ConfigServer Firewall.

-for login failure detection.
-However, this WILL NOT work with the default CWP installation as there is a custom entry in /etc/csf/regex.custom.pm
+There is now an option in /etc/csf/csf.conf for LF_CWP for login failure detection.
+However, this WILL NOT work with the default CWP installation as there is a custom entry in /etc/csf/regex.custom.pm.
+The now official detection will be ignored while this is in place.

-and remove the 3 lines that comprise the custom entry and then restart lfd.
+If you want to use the now inbuilt detection you must edit /etc/csf/regex.custom.pm and remove the 3 lines that comprise the custom entry and then restart lfd.

 UI Skinning